-FAIRFIELD – A Chinese man who went to school in Fairfield says he owes his early success in the country to former Washington Elementary School Principal Dwain Dooley.
+FAIRFIELD – A Chinese-American man who went to school in Fairfield says he owes his early success in the country to former Washington Elementary School Principal Dwain Dooley.

 Ting Wang was born in China and came with his parents to Fairfield as a second grader in 1988.
 He credits Dooley with making him feel welcome in his new country.
 Ting went on to attend Harvard and later Yale Law School and today is a corporate attorney based in Beijing and Shanghai.